lepture/authlib/docs/jose/jwk.rst

 .. versionchanged:: v0.15

     This documentation is updated for v0.15.
-Please check "stable" documentation for Authlib v0.14.
+Please check "v0.14" documentation for Authlib v0.14.

 .. module:: authlib.jose